notjishy/AssetDownloader/README.md

 ### MacOS and Linux:
 1. Move the file downloaded from the releases tab into your PATH directory

+***Note:*** it is recommended that you rename the file to remove the OS info before moving it.
+It is not required, but whatever the file is named is what the command will be called.
+To match the usage examples above, name the file `githubpackdownloader`
 ```bash
 sudo mv <file> /usr/local/bin/
 ```